canlab/Neuroimaging_Pattern_Masks/Atlases_and_parcellations/2016_Glasser_Nature_HumanConnectomeParcellation/README.md

 Consistency across studies is a nice feature, but it doesn't actually tell us how well these parcellations approximate their true surface labels.
 For that we need to apply the parcels to real data available in both surface and volumetric space.
-The two studies used to generate these parcellations were PainGen and BMRK5, which include noxious heat, pressure and two types of auditory stimuli: ones with aversive qualities (e.g. nails on a chalkboard) and ones with aversive significance (e.g. someone screaming).
-We can't test our parcellation on these directly, because that would be double dipping, but we can take a cross validation approach to evaluate our registration fusion method by generating parcels from BMRK5 to test in PainGen and generating parcels from PainGen to test on BMRK5 data.
+Two of the studies used to generate these parcellations were PainGen and BMRK5, which include noxious heat, pressure and two types of auditory stimuli: ones with aversive qualities (e.g. nails on a chalkboard) and ones with aversive significance (e.g. someone screaming).
+We can't test our parcellation on these directly, because that would be double dipping, but we can take a cross validation approach to evaluate our registration fusion method by generating parcels from BMRK5 and spacetop to test in PainGen and generating parcels from PainGen and spacetop to test on BMRK5 data.
 This is what we do below.

 For paingen we fit an evoked response model that captures the mean BOLD response to heat and pressure stimuli across trials.
 We convert this to a t-statistic for each individual and average them across 218 independent individuals (no familial